By Rania El Gamal, Alex Lawler, Marwa Rashad and Hadeel Al Sayegh

 Saudi Aramco said in a statement it "continues to engage with the shareholder on IPO readiness activities", when asked by Reuters if New York had been dropped as a listing venue.

 "The company is ready and timing will depend on market conditions and be at a time of the shareholder's choosing," it added, without elaborating.

 Tadawul, the main Saudi stock exchange, has said it expected inflows of $15 billion to $20 billion this year after its inclusion in the FTSE Russell and MSCI emerging market indices, helping secure liquidity for Aramco's local listing.

-The crown prince has favored a New York Stock Exchange listing in part because of Riyadh's longstanding ties with Washington, sources familiar with Saudi thinking have said.
+The crown prince has favoured a New York Stock Exchange listing in part because of Riyadh's longstanding ties with Washington, sources familiar with Saudi thinking have said.
 Aramco began life in the 1930s as a U.S.-Saudi venture.

-Selling a 5% stake in Aramco has been a centerpiece of Vision 2030, a plan to diversify the Saudi economy away from oil.
+Selling a 5% stake in Aramco has been a centrepiece of Vision 2030, a plan to diversify the Saudi economy away from oil.
 But the IPO, initially slated for 2017, has faced repeated delays.

 The IPO is now not expected until Aramco completes its acquisition of a majority stake in petrochemicals giant Saudi Basic Industries Corp (SABIC), pushing it back to 2020 or 2021.

 Aramco has already asked major banks to submit proposals for potential roles in the planned IPO, two sources said.

 Saudi banks were pitching for various roles in the IPO in late August in the eastern Saudi city of Dhahran, while international banks would be pitching for mandates for the share sale in early September in London, one of the two sources said.